-I'm interested in histories of disease, healing, and public health and environmental history in Latin America and the Caribbean.
-My MA thesis examined English privateers as creators and circulators of scientific knowledge about tropical environments between 1680 and 1720.
+My research and teaching expertise lay in the overlap between histories of disease, medicine, and public health and global environmental history in Latin America and the Caribbean.
+My MA thesis examined English privateers as creators and circulators of scientific knowledge about the natural world between 1680 and 1720.
 My first research project at the PhD level took a digital historical approach to the study of the prescription records of a British colonial doctor working in Nevis in the 1880s, illuminating the global circulation of tropical medicaments and the micro politics of colonial public health in the Caribbean.
-My dissertation research focuses on the transportation system that connected the Spanish imperial networks of the Pacific and Atlantic worlds across the Isthmus of Panamá.
-This transit industry depended on an elaborate mule train industry that drew on the labor, expertise, and resources of diverse peoples across Central America.